18 Hospital Tips from Insiders Improve Seniors’ Care and Recovery

 The first tip in the Reader’s Digest list is to choose a teaching hospital because they’re often at the forefront of research.

-That’s a useful benefit, but if you have a chance to plan ahead, you may want to avoid scheduling it in July.
+That’s a helpful benefit, but if you have a chance to plan, you may want to avoid scheduling it in July.
 That’s when death rates in teaching hospitals spike up to 34% above normal.
 Whoa!

 These are not the same as hospital ERs and probably won’t be equipped to handle the complex health conditions that most seniors have.

 Not all skilled nursing and rehab facilities are equal.
-Call around and ask about their experience with your senior’s specific condition.
+Call around and ask about their experience with your loved one's specific condition.
 More experience usually means a better recovery.

 Sanitize Everything